 Restaurants along the Kamogawa river in summer

 Kyoto summers are said to be the hottest and most humid in all of Japan.
-This has a lot to do with the fact that the city is surrounded on three sides by mountains, which makes it hard for the heat and humidity to escape.
-This is why outdoor yuka dining is so popular and so perfectly suited to relaxing at the end of a long, hot summer day.
+This has a lot to do with the fact that the city is surrounded on three sides by mountains, which makes it hard for the heat and humidity to escape. and so perfectly suited to relaxing at the end of a long, hot summer day.

 Yuka extend east (facing the Kamo River) from many downtown restaurants and make for an unforgettable location for a relaxing, fine dinner.
 These open-air dining areas are unique to Kyoto and, though they have a reputation for being very expensive, I was really surprised at how reasonable the prices can be.
-In addition to the beautiful views over the river and the eastern skyline and the excellent food, the lively, open setting makes for good company.
+In addition to the and the eastern skyline and the excellent food, the lively, open setting makes for good company.

 Let’s Stay In Touch – I’d love to share my journey !